rht-labs/labs-ci-cd/README.md

 1. Log on to an OpenShift server `oc login -u <user> https://<server>:<port>/`
     - Your user needs permissions to deploy ProjectRequest objects.
 2. Clone this repository.
-3. Install the required [casl-ansible](https://github.com/redhat-cop/casl-ansible) dependency:
+3. Install the required [openshift-applier](https://github.com/redhat-cop/openshift-applier) dependency:
-    - `[labs-ci-cd]$ ansible-galaxy install -r requirements.yml --roles-path=roles`
+    - `[labs-ci-cd]$ ansible-galaxy install -r requirements.yml --roles-path=galaxy`
 4. If `labs-ci-cd` doesn't yet exist on your OpenShift cluster, run the "cluster seed" playbook:
-  - `[labs-ci-cd]$ ansible-playbook roles/casl-ansible/playbooks/openshift-cluster-seed.yml -i inventory/`
+  - `[labs-ci-cd]$ ansible-playbook galaxy/openshift-applier/playbooks/openshift-cluster-seed.yml -i inventory/`
 5. If `labs-ci-cd` already exists on your OpenShift cluster and you want to create a new instance of `labs-ci-cd` with its own name, run the "unique projects" playbook:
     - `[labs-ci-cd]$ ansible-playbook unique-projects-playbook.yaml -i inventory/ -e "project_name_postfix=<insert unique postfix here>"`
     - This playbook works (in part) by changing the contents of the files in `params`.
 The playbook is idempotent, so it will only change these files once, but you should expect changes.